devongovett/qunit-cli/readme.md

 qunit-cli that mimic some of the options in the standard browser-based QUnit testing interface.
 They are:

-    --module, -m    Limits testing to an individual module --test,   -t    Limits testing to a single test (by number) --quiet,  -q    Flag to hide passed tests from the output
+    --module,     -m    Limits testing to an individual module --testNumber, -t    Limits testing to a single test (by number) --quiet,      -q    Flag to hide passed tests from the output

 The command-line test runner has some additional options available: